gbif/hp-gb33/travel-accommodation.md

 Another option is **Charter airport (Torp, Sandefjord)** [https://torp.no/](https://torp.no/)
 * 1,5 hour by train or bus to the Oslo city center

-### Train
-It is also possible to arrive in Oslo by train.
-The [main central train station in Oslo (Oslo S)](https://www.banenor.no/en/traffic-and-travel/railway-stations/-o-/oslo-central/) is located downtown within walking distance to venue and hotels.
+*

-### Transportation from the airport
+**Transportation from the airport**

-Oslo Airport has very good public transport connections to and from the airport.
+Gardermoen Airport has very good public transport connections to and from the airport.
 You can choose between train (Airport Express Train or Regional trains) or various bus options.
 * **Airport express train:** [https://flytoget.no/](https://flytoget.no/) (every 10 min, 268 kr = 25 euro)
 * **Regional train, VY:** [http://www.vy.no/](http://www.vy.no/) (approx every 30 min, 134 kr = 12,4 euro)

 The airport trains stop at the main Oslo Central Station, and at the secondary train station Nationaltheatret (National Theatre), which is very close to the University of Oslo campus City Centre.

 You can also take a taxi from the airport.
 It takes about 40 minutes to drive from the airport to Oslo Central Station.
 More information available at [https://www.avinor.no/en/airport/oslo/info/Taxi/](https://www.avinor.no/en/airport/oslo/info/Taxi/).

+### Train
+It is also possible to arrive in Oslo by train.
+The [main central train station in Oslo (Oslo S)](https://www.banenor.no/en/traffic-and-travel/railway-stations/-o-/oslo-central/) is located downtown within walking distance to venue and hotels.

 ---